 \paragraph{Datasets.} For natural domain, we train on COCO \cite{lin2014microsoft} (82.8K images, 414.1K captions) and MUGE\footnote{\url{https://tianchi.aliyun.com/muge}} (250.4K image-text pairs from e-commerce).
 Evaluation is conducted on five benchmarks: \ding{172} CIFAR-10 \cite{krizhevsky2009learning}, \ding{173} CIFAR-100 \cite{krizhevsky2009learning}, \ding{174} SUN397 \cite{xiao2016sun}, \ding{175} PASCAL VOC2007\footnote{\url{http://www.pascal-network.org/challenges/VOC/voc2007/workshop/index.html}}, and \ding{176} Caltech-101 \cite{fei2004learning}.
 For medical domain, we train on a private dataset (Tongren) with 451.9K retinal image–report pairs from Beijing Tongren Hospital, and evaluate on \ding{177} RFMiD \cite{pachade2021retinal}, \ding{178} ODIR\footnote{\url{https://odir2019.grand-challenge.org}}, \ding{179} REFUGE \cite{orlando2020refuge}, \ding{180} MESSIDOR \cite{decenciere2014feedback}, and \ding{181} FIVES \cite{jin2022fives}.

-\paragraph{Model configuration.} All models adopt ViT-B/16 \cite{dosovitskiy2020image} as the image encoder.
-Models trained on COCO are initialized with CLIP, while those on MUGE and Tongren use CN-CLIP \cite{yang2022chinese}.
+\paragraph{Model configuration.} All models adopt ViT-B/16 \citep{dosovitskiy2020image} as the image encoder.
+Models trained on COCO are initialized with CLIP, while those on MUGE and Tongren use CN-CLIP \citep{yang2022chinese}.
 The text encoder varies across datasets but is fixed per experiment.
-Input images are resized to $224 \times 224$, randomly horizontal flipped (probability $0.5$), and augmented with color jitter (strength $0.1$).
+Input images are resized to $224 \times 224$, randomly horizontally flipped (probability $0.5$), and augmented with color jitter (strength $0.1$).
 The max text length $l$ is 77.
-We use AdamW \cite{loshchilov2017decoupled} with a learning rate of $3 \times 10^{-5}$, warmup of $100$ iterations, $\beta_1 = 0.9$, $\beta_2 = 0.98$, $\epsilon = 1 \times 10^{-6}$, and weight decay $\lambda = 0.001$.
+We use AdamW \citep{loshchilov2017decoupled} with a learning rate of $3 \times 10^{-5}$, warmup of $100$ iterations, $\beta_1 = 0.9$, $\beta_2 = 0.98$, $\epsilon = 1 \times 10^{-6}$, and weight decay $\lambda = 0.001$.
 The momentum coefficient $\beta = 0.95$, temperature $\tau = 0.07$, and weighting coefficients $\lambda_\mathrm{inter}$ and $\lambda_\mathrm{intra}$ are initialized to $1.0$.
 The batch size $B = 256$.